-Full-Time Employee: Employees who are not in a contractual, seasonal, temporary or probationary status and who are regularly scheduled to work at least 40 hours per week.
+Full-Time Employee: Employees who are not in a contractual, seasonal, temporary or probationary status and who are regularly scheduled to work at least 36 hours per week.

-Part-Time Employee: Employees who are not in a contractual, seasonal, temporary or probationary status and whose normal assigned work hours are less than forty (40) hours per week, while not exceeding 1500 hours in a calendar year, and for which certain portions of this policy may or may not apply as specifically set out herein.
+Part-Time Employee: Employees who are not in a contractual, seasonal, temporary or probationary status and whose normal assigned work hours average less than 32 hours per week, while not exceeding 1500 hours in a calendar year, and for which certain portions of this policy may or may not apply as specifically set out herein.

 Part time employees may be removed by the appointing authority for any reason, or no reason, without right to appeal or hearing.